 This function automatically downloads (if files not already exists) genomes and contaminants specified for genome alignment.
 By default, it will use ensembl reference, upon completion, the function will store a file called file.path(output.dir, "outputs.rds") with the output paths of your completed genome/annotation downloads.
 For most non-model nonvertebrate organisms, you need my fork of biomartr for it to work: remotes::install_github("Roleren/biomartr) If you misspelled something or crashed, delete wrong files and run again.

-'''
+Do remake = TRUE, to do it all over again.

 get_noncoding_rna(ncRNA, output.dir, organism, gunzip)

-'''